aditya123473892/wagtail/Public-Wagtail-sites.md

-Using a new bullet, just provide the URL and who it was developed by.
-In the future we hope to create a testimonial-cum-directory site, listing agencies offering wagtail and sites launched on it.
+Using a new bullet, just provide the URL of the site and who it was developed by.
+In the future we hope to create a testimonial-cum-directory site, listing both agencies offering wagtail and the sites launched on it.

 (Obviously, please only add your site if you're happy for it to be listing publicly)